-- 70.1 (1) The minister may require a recipient who is - (a) applying to participate in a self-employment program, or - (b) participating in a self-employment program

-- (2) If a recipient provides a business plan under subsection (1) that is not acceptable to the minister, the minister may return the business plan to the recipient with directions and the recipient may resubmit the business plan within the time specified by the minister for that purpose. - (3) If - (a) a recipient fails to provide a business plan in the time specified under subsection (1) or (2), as applicable, or - (b) a recipient provides a business plan that is not acceptable to the minister, the recipient is not or ceases to be eligible to participate in the self-employment program.
+- 70.1 (1) The minister may require a recipient who is - (a) applying to participate in a self-employment program, or - (b) participating in a self-employment program - to provide, for the acceptance of the minister and within the time specified by the minister, a business plan for the small business the recipient is operating or proposes to operate under the self-employment program. - (2) If a recipient provides a business plan under subsection (1) that is not acceptable to the minister, the minister may return the business plan to the recipient with directions and the recipient may resubmit the business plan within the time specified by the minister for that purpose. - (3) If - (a) a recipient fails to provide a business plan in the time specified under subsection (1) or (2), as applicable, or - (b) a recipient provides a business plan that is not acceptable to the minister, the recipient is not or ceases to be eligible to participate in the self-employment program.